Transfer of energy for pure-gravity water waves with constant vorticity: Cubic Lifespan of Water-Waves with Constant Vorticity

 provided $\tK\geq 4 \max(\und{C}_{\,s},\ \und{C})$, $ \varepsilon\leq \varepsilon_0 \leq (2 \tK^2)^{-1}$ and $T\leq (4 \tK^4 \varepsilon^2)^{-1}$. \\ Finally, the proof follows by a standard continuity argument, based on the bootstrap \Cref{lem:boot}. \end{proof}

 { {\bf Acknowledgments:} We thank Dario Bambusi, Ricardo Grande, Michela Procesi and Massimiliano Berti for useful comments.
 A. Maspero and S. Terracina are supported by the European Union ERC CONSOLIDATOR GRANT 2023 GUnDHam, Project Number: 101124921.
+F. Murgante is supported by the ERC STARTING GRANT 2021 `Hamiltonian Dynamics, Normal Forms and Water Waves'' (HamDyWWa), Project Number: 101039762.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 S. Terracina is also supported by GNAMPA-INdAM project "Growth of Sobolev norms and energy cascades in dispersive Hamiltonian PDE" CUP E53C25002010001 }

 { }